Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Bounds in terms of

 For $g=0$, the upper bound given in Theorem~\ref{t4:2orthor} is tight, as Figure~\ref{fig4:3} implies.
-By contrast, for arbitrary genus, the situation is still unclear, and even the corresponding 2-dimensional problem is open (i.e., optimally guarding orthogonal polygons with holes, see~\cite{art,urrutia2000}).

-We believe that the bound given in Theorem~\ref{t4:2orthor} holds also for general (i.e., 3-reflex) orthogonal polyhedra.
+For greater values of $g$ we have no matching lower bounds, and recall that the optimality problem is open even in the case of 2-dimensional polygons with holes.